mmeiarj34419/CCM101-rjmeim/Laboratory-03-Multi-Cloud-Explorer/azure-research.md

-● Brief Overview
+● Brief Overview - Cloud Platform developed by Microsoft which integrates other Microsoft apps like Office 365, Outlook and many more.

-● Global Infrastructure
+● Global Infrastructure -
 ● Cloud Management Console

 ● Four (4) Core Services